zainamir-98/iomt-ecg/README.md

 ## RPi dependancies

+Install the following python packages:
+* paho
+* scipy
+* statistics
+* numpy
+* matplotlib

 Install the mosquitto broker on the RPi to allow it to act as an MQTT broker (a server).
 You can follow [this](https://randomnerdtutorials.com/how-to-install-mosquitto-broker-on-raspberry-pi/) tutorial.
 Note that once you install mosquitto, the broker program will be running in the background each time you start-up the RPi.

-Next, install Paho MQTT (a Python package) on your RPi either through your IDE of choice (I used Thonny), or through the terminal.
-In this case, use `pip install paho-mqtt`.
-Note that you will have to run the .py script through the terminal if you choose not to use an IDE, which I haven't tested.

 With this your RPi should be configured.